EddieChoCho/tech_notes/Java/JavaConcurrencyInPractice.md

 * Compound Actions
     * We refer collectively to check-then-act and read-modify-write sequences as compound actions: sequences of operations that must be executed atomically in order to remain thread-safe.
-    * Use existing threadͲsafe objects, like AtomicLong, to manage your class's state.
+    * Use existing thread-safe objects, like AtomicLong, to manage your class's state.

 #### 2.3 Locking
 * Intrinsic Locks(Monitor Locks)